Bachelor of Accounting

 Assumed knowledge is any two units of English.

-Recommended studies: Any two units of Mathematics.
+Recommended studies are any two units of Mathematics.
 For some units in the economics, finance and quantitative statistics areas it is recommended that students have previously studied mathematics.
 Also Accounting, Economics and Business.

 |Practical, Clinical or Work Experience||